Edgardlr360/C/PIA/FINAL PROJECT MOVIE SELECTOR APP.md

 - List movies that are being shown on a certain day by age rating.
 - Exit the program.

-Finally this program will print a ticket giving you all the prior information select with the information of the cinema and wishing you a good day.
+Finally this program will print a ticket giving you all the prior information select with the information of the cinema.